-The programme, which was launched in 2007, provides training and networking for 10 journalists from the region each year, each of whom produces an investigative or analytical article with regional relevance.
+The programme provides training and networking for 10 journalists from the region every year, each of whom produces an investigative or analytical article with regional relevance.

 Fellowship journalists receive training and editorial support from the Balkan Investigative Reporting Network’s team of editors, as well as a bursary of €2,000 and additional travel and research funding of up to €2,000.

-This programme receives more than 100 applications annually, and the number of republications of the participants' articles has grown every year, reaching an average of 500 republications in the region and abroad.
+This programme is very competitive and receives more than 100 applications annually, while the number of republications of the participants' articles has grown every year, reaching an average of 500 republications in the region and abroad.

 BIRN promotes the journalists and their work, securing public recognition and increasing the visibility of the programme.

 In addition, the BIRN team strengthens the Alumni network through bi-annual meetings and a small grants scheme for quality content production.

 Balkan Fellowship for Journalistic Excellence was initiated in 2007 by ERSTE Foundation and Robert Bosch Stiftung, in cooperation with BIRN.

 Since 2014 it is supported by the ERSTE Foundation and Open Society Foundations, while the Robert Bosch Stiftung remains committed to the development of the programme alumni initiative.